YJYCODE/starter-hugo-academic/content/publication/_index.md

 ---
-title: "The influence of ecDNA on HNSC and ESCA"
+title: "The Influence of ecDNA on HNSC and ESCA"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here